ghwalin/assignexternal/README.md

   - a link to the external assignment.
   - the name of the external assignment.
   - a description of the task.
-  - maximum points for external and manual grade.
+  - maximum points for external and manual grades.

 ### Grading
-The external system needs a script that calls the webservice in Moodle.
-Every time the webservice gets called, it updates the external grade and feedback for the student.
+The external system needs a script that calls the web service in Moodle.
+Every time the web service gets called, it updates the external grade and feedback for the student.
-Additionally you can manually grade the assignement and give feedback.
+Additionally, you can manually grade the assignment and give feedback.

 For more information see the [Wiki](../../wiki).